10 Things You Can Do To Protect The Rainforest

 They’re on the frontlines of environmental protection, and face numerous threats.
 Standing in solidarity with them is not only ethical, but crucial for protecting the planet because rainforests are our best defense against climate change.

 You can support Indigenous peoples and their forests in a number of ways, including educating yourself about which Indigenous communities are—or were—in your area using this tool.
-Learn about challenges they’ve faced and still do, and ways you can support their causes.
+Learn about the colonial violence they’ve faced and still do, and ways you can support their causes.
 You can buy Indigenous artisanal and fair trade products.
 You can also amplify Indigenous peoples’ voices by sharing their stories and messages through social media.

 Learn about